ubeF/wikihiker/README.md

 ## Description

-"Wikihiker" is a webcraler that finds the fastest route between two Wikipedia pages.
+"Wikihiker" is a webcrawler that finds the fastest route between two Wikipedia pages.

 ## Getting Started